 Different data analysis approaches based on the study design: Analysts should have the knowledge for analyzing studies with different study design.
 For a multi-stage complex survey design, analysts should understand how strata, clusters, and survey weights play a role in estimating descriptive statistics (e.g., mean, geometric mean, prevalence of deficiencies).

 Difficulty in implementing in-country analysis: In-country analysis of micronutrient data is essential for capacity building in public health nutrition (17), which can facilitate timely reporting and thus lead to effective policy decision.
-However, such capacity building requires time and financial commitment as well as multi-sectoral collaboration.
+However, such capacity building requires time, technical capacity, and financial commitment as well as multi-sectoral collaboration.

-Inconsistent and contradictory results: Inconsistent and contradictory results from analyzing the same study by different analysts continue to emerge (18) and, therefore, compromise the validity of the study.
-Inaccessible analytical method and codes make evaluation and diagnosis of the flawed analyses difficult.
+Inconsistent and contradictory results: Inconsistent and contradictory results from analyzing the same study by different analysts continue to emerge (18) and, therefore, compromise the validity of the study and the ability to compare results across countries.
+Inaccessible analytical methods and code make it difficult to evaluate and diagnose flawed analyses.

 Introduction to the bio_analysis R package

 The SAMBA R package is an easy-to-use and “all-in-one” tool that facilitates estimation of multiple micronutrient biomarker distributions and prevalence of micronutrient deficiencies for multiple datasets simultaneously.
-The SAMBA package also includes additional features, such as carrying out checks on the input datasets and implementing a variety of specific analyses, including adjusting for inflammation for certain biomarkers (9) and taking into consideration multi-stage complex survey design, if relevant.
+SAMBA also includes additional features, such as the ability to carry out checks on the input datasets and implementation of a variety of specific analyses, including adjusting for inflammation for certain biomarkers (9), while taking into consideration multi-stage complex survey design, if relevant.
 Prior to this paper, the associated codes and analytical details of those analyses have been published separately in various papers and reports, which requires analysts to learn them individually, and may thus limit the extent to which analysts can then apply these methods to their own data.

 An overview of the SAMBA package inputs, core contents, and outputs is illustrated in Figure 2.
 Two input .csv files are required: 1) biomarker dataset template and 2) biomarker cutoff template.
-For the biomarker dataset template, analysts need to fill in information on the directory of storing the dataset in their computer, survey-related information (if relevant, e.g., strata, cluster, and survey weight variable names), demographics information (e.g., age and sex variable names), and micronutrient biomarker variable names and units.
+For the biomarker dataset template, analysts need to specify the directory for where the dataset will be stored on their computer, survey-related information (if relevant, e.g., strata, cluster, and survey weight variable names), demographic information (e.g., age and sex variable names), and micronutrient biomarker variable names and units.
 In this template, analysts can include information for multiple datasets (one column per dataset).
 For the biomarker cutoff template, analysts need to review the existing values of the biomarker cutoffs that vary by age and population groups (men, women, and pregnant women), and then they can make modifications on the cutoff template in case the cutoffs in the template differ from their desired values.